RMS0GVR/OOPTraining/README.md

 # OOPTraining
-This is a OOP project using Python, Java, PHP and JS
+This is an OOP project using Python, Java, PHP and JS